 If you are married you qualify if: (1) you meet the criteria above; (2) you paid more than half the cost of keeping up your separate home during the last tax year; (3) your spouse did not live with you for the last 6 months of the tax year; (4) your home was the main home for your child or a dependent you have legal guardianship over for at least 6 months; and (5) you can legally claim the exemption for your child / dependent.

 This information is provided as general information and is not intended to address specific legal issues.
 The family law attorneys at Helland Law Group, PLLC have been serving Tacoma, Pierce County, Gig Harbor, Puyallup, Federal Way, Thurston County, and the surrounding areas since 1979.
-If you are going through a divorce, child custody, child support, parenting plan modification, or other complex family law proceedings please feel free to contact us for a free 30-minute consultation to discuss your particular case.
+If you are going through a divorce, child custody, child support, parenting plan modification, or other complex family law proceedings please feel free to contact us for a 30-minute consultation to discuss your particular case.